aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 <p align="center"><img src="./mathtran5.png" alt="kaleidoscope" /></p>

 What if the number of sides is 4, 5, 6, and etc.?
-You may found that all of them should obey the following rule, where ***n*** stands for the number of sides:
+You may find that all of them should obey the following rule, where ***n*** stands for the number of sides: